zzjjjiang/python-starter/Intro/readme.md

 ```

 # Ex 10: Vs and Cs
-Create a program that counts all the vowels and consonants in a string and writes the count to the console:
+Create a program that counts all the vowels and consonants in a word and writes the count to the console:

 Example input:
 ```